 I’m a hands-on, interactive editor.
 Getting to know you means I can better understand how to help elevate your manuscript and guide you around common pitfalls.
-In the end, writers who chose Focus Writing Services will feel confident pitching their work to agents and selling it to readers.
+In the end, those who chose Focus Writing Services will feel confident in their work, and, ultimately, in the finished product.

 Based on these, I can then quote you a price.
 Please note that a rough draft will likely involve more work and take longer to complete than a manuscript that has already gone through numerous rounds of revisions.

-Suggestions for corrections to help inspire your own solutions to the issues raised.
+Suggestions.
+I will suggest corrections to inspire your own solutions to the issues raised.

 Communication.
-I’m available to discuss the edits or to help you figure out the best way to go about your revisions.
+I will be available to discuss the edits or to help you figure out the best way to go about your revisions.

 An open mind.
-I know how stressful and even ego-crushing it can be to go through this process.
-But it is necessary in order to weed out the issues plaguing your work and to figure out how to fix them.
+I know how stressful and ego-crushing this process can be.
+But it’s necessary to weed out the issues plaguing your work and to figure out how to fix them.